optimas-org/optimas/doc/source/user_guide/basic_usage/basic_setup.rst

   Each evaluation is executed using MPI with the amount or resources (number of processes and GPUs) specified by the user.
-After executing the script, the output of the evaluation is analyzed with a user-defined function that calculates the value of the objectives and other analyzed parameters.
+After executing the script, the output of the evaluation is analyzed with a user-defined function that calculates the value of the objectives and other observables.
   See :ref:`optimas-with-simulations` for more details about how to use a :class:`~optimas.evaluators.TemplateEvaluator`.